svanderbleek/twpgtwp/README.md

 Rewrite rules for the Disciplined Disciple Compiler The computational origin of representation
-OPEN-ENDED EVOLUTION AS AN EMERGENT SELF-ORGANIZING SEARCH PROCESS
+OPEN-ENDED EVOLUTION AS AN EMERGENT SELF-ORGANIZING SEARCH PROCESS Numeral Systems Across Languages Support Efficient Communication Let's talk (efficiently) about us: Person systems achieve near-optimal compression Putting Prototypes in Place
+Inference and the structure of concepts
+The mental representation of universal quantifiers Code generation for a one register machine

 ## Binary Analysis